rajkish321/Census_Data_to_AWS/README.md

 ### Description
 This is a project to upload census data to Amazon S3 and query it from Amazon Athena.

 Out of AWS EC2, AWS S3, AWS Athena, AWS Sagemaker, and AWS EMR, I chose to use AWS S3 and AWS Athena, because this is all we need in order to store and query the data.
 S3 is for storage, and Athena is for querying.
-I create the cloudformation stack using boto3 and the script in "cloudformation.txt" to make buckets in S3 and a database in Athena
+Athena is also serverless, so there is no infrastructure that we need to manage, and we only pay for the queries.
+I create the cloudformation stack using boto3 and the template in "cloudformation.txt" to make buckets in S3 and a database in Athena.

 Using python, I have uploaded the census datasets to S3.
 First, I convert the inflow and outflow excel sheets to csv files, because Athena cannot read xlsx, but it can read csv.
 Then, I remove the headers and footnotes from the csv files using RegEx.
 Finally, I upload the data to S3 using boto3.